Homological mirror symmetry for punctured spheres: Introduction

 After the seminal works of Batyrev, Givental, Hori, Vafa, and many others, there are many known examples of Landau-Ginzburg mirrors to Fano varieties, especially in the toric case \cite{Cho,FOOO,CL} where the examples can be understood using T-duality, generalising the ideas of Strominger, Yau, and Zaslow \cite{SYZ} beyond the case of Calabi-Yau manifolds.
 One direction of the mirror symmetry conjecture, in which the $B$-model consists of coherent sheaves on a Fano variety, has been established for toric Fano varieties in \cite{bondal-ruan, AKO1, Ueda, AbToric,FLTZ}, as well as for for del Pezzo surfaces \cite{AKO2}.
 A proof in the other direction, in which the $B$-model is the category of matrix factorizations of the superpotential, has also been announced \cite{AFOOO}.

 While Kontsevich's suggestion was originally studied for Fano manifolds, a more recent (and perhaps unexpected) development first proposed by the fourth author is that mirror symmetry also extends to varieties of general type, many of which also admit mirror Landau-Ginzburg models \cite{KKOY,AAK,GKR}.
 The first instance of homological mirror symmetry in this setting was established for the genus 2 curve by Seidel~\cite{Segenus2}.
 Namely, Seidel has shown that the derived Fukaya category of a smooth genus 2 curve is equivalent to the triangulated category of singularities of a certain 3-dimensional Landau-Ginzburg model (one notable feature of mirrors of varieties of general type is that they tend to be higher-dimensional).
-Seidel's argument was subsequently extended to higher genus curves \cite{efimov}, and to pairs of pants and their higher-dimensional analogues \cite{sheridan}.
+Seidel's argument was subsequently extended to higher genus curves \cite{efimov}, to pairs of pants and their higher-dimensional analogues \cite{sheridan}, and to Calabi-Yau hypersurfaces in projective space \cite{sheridan-2}.

 Unfortunately, the ordinary Fukaya category consisting of closed Lagrangians is insufficient in order to fully state the Homological mirror conjecture when the $B$-side is a Landau-Ginzburg model which fails to be proper or a variety which fails to be smooth.
 The structure sheaf of a non-proper component of the critical fiber of a Landau-Ginzburg model, or that of a singular point in the absence of any superpotential, generally have endomorphism algebras which are not of finite cohomological dimension, and hence cannot have mirrors in the ordinary Fukaya category, which is cohomologically finite.
 As all smooth affine varieties of the same dimension have isomorphic derived categories of coherent sheaves with compact support, one is led to seek a category of Lagrangians which would contain objects that are mirror to more general sheaves or matrix factorizations.